 Aptitude tests offer several data points that can be used in the overall assessment of candidates.
 This allows a recruiter to 'see beyond the CV' and ensure that the applicant has the right skills to be successful.

 This demonstration of cognitive abilities can prove essential when potentially thousands of applicants have similar educational backgrounds and experiences.

 Can aptitude tests predict employee success?

 Good aptitude tests are based on occupational psychology.
-This means that they have a scientifically proven method of testing, and are constantly and consistently validated to ensure relevance and success.
+This means that they have a scientifically proven method of testing, and are continuously and consistently validated to ensure relevance and success.

 Aptitude tests are rigorously studied to ensure they are reliable and valid; the prediction of job success comes from a combination of psychology and selecting the right competencies to assess.
 There is not much point in assessing mechanical reasoning for a role that does not require that aptitude, for example.

 It is well known that high intelligence is a reliable indicator of job success, based on the performance of an employee as rated by supervisors, but also on objective criteria like the comparison to others.

 There are so many different types of aptitude tests available, all assessing various aspects of cognitive intelligence in different ways.
 The following are the most common types used in recruitment.

-Numerical reasoning is not really a maths test – it is an assessment of a candidate's ability to read, understand and apply numerical data in a reasoned manner.
+Numerical reasoning is not a maths test – it is an assessment of a candidate's ability to read, understand and apply numerical data in a reasoned manner.

 Numerical reasoning questions are presented with data in the form of a graph or table, and require the candidate to extract the necessary information, and then perform basic mathematical functions to find the answer.